Clothes Moths and other Textile Pests

 The larvae avoid light and prefer areas underneath furniture.
 They spin a silk case and camouflage it with fibres from carpets etc.

 With both species of moth it is only the larvae that feed and causes damage.

 These insects can be extremely difficult to eradicate and we always recommend multiple treatments.
 DIY treatments are not recommended.

 Carpet Beetle (Anthrenus verbasci) are found in many houses, the larvae are known as woolly bears.
 The larvae can cause damage to textiles containing natural fibres.
 The hairs on the larvae can also cause skin irritation.
 Adult beetles are 3-4mm long.
 These insects are often associated with bird nests.

-To arrange a free no obligation survey, please contact our friendly and experienced service control team on 0800 7830011, or email us and we will be happy to help you with any query you may have.
+We can provide a free, no obligation quotation; please contact our friendly and experienced service control team on 0800 783 0011, or email us and we will be happy to help you with any enquiry you may have.